conrad-krueger/Personal-Projects/misc/README.md

 smallest compiler.
 It only has 8 commands (< > + - [ ] , .)so it became a fun challenge to write an
 interpreter for the language in C++.

-It's Turing complete and is a language in which you essentially manually increment and decrement memory.
+It's Turing complete and is a language in which the user essentially manually increment and decrement values in memory.
 There is a single pointer on 30000 bytes of memory which is moved left and right by using > and < respectively.
 Input and output is , and . respectively.
 Incrementing and decrementing a cell value is + and - respectively.
 And the only iterative control structure is a while loop [ *code here* ] and will exit once the pointer has a value of 0.